 - Will Dad be able to get to the bathroom?
-If this involves going up or down stairs, it could cause problems, so if you can’t organize for the bathroom to be on the same floor as the rooms he will most often be in - his bedroom, lounge or kitchen - you may need to get a portable commode for the time being.
+If this involves going up or down stairs, it could cause problems, so if you can’t organize for the bathroom to be on the same floor as the rooms he will most often be in - his bedroom, lounge, or kitchen - you may need to get a portable commode for the time being.

 - Your dad may be very independent and might want to do some simple things for himself, such as getting a cup of coffee.
-But will he able to reach his coffee mug?
-The most comfortable level for your dad to reach will be between waist and shoulder level, so a quick rearrangement of essential items is a good idea.
-Place the most used items (reading glasses, coffee pot, etc) on the kitchen counter or on a table to avoid the risk of him over-stretching or falling when trying to reach what he needs.
+But will he be able to reach his coffee mug?
+The most comfortable level for your dad to reach will be between the waist and shoulder level, so a quick rearrangement of essential items is a good idea.
+Place the most used items (reading glasses, coffee pot, etc.) on the kitchen counter or on a table to avoid the risk of him over-stretching or falling when trying to reach what he needs.

 - What fall dangers lie outside the house?
-Your dad should be able to take small walks, even if it is only to the mailbox.
+Your dad should be able to take short walks, even if it is only to the mailbox.
 But are there any fall dangers outside the house?
 Again, assess what you can remove from in front of the house to reduce the risk of such a fall.
 Is there uneven paving or ornaments?
 Is the path to the mailbox likely to get slippy?
 Are there steps?
-Fix what you can, remove any obvious hazards, and instal a handrail if necessary.
+Fix what you can, remove any obvious hazards, and install a handrail if necessary.

-- It may seem obvious, but getting enough rest and eating well at normal times are also going to have an impact on your dad's recovery.
+- It may seem obvious, but getting enough rest and eating well at regular times are also going to have an impact on your dad's recovery.
 Stocking up on pre-cooked meals can help before someone comes home from the hospital, especially if it's not possible to have someone there to cook every day.

 - Your dad will be prescribed pain medication, which you can help him stay on track with.
 Reminding him to take his medication on time will ensure your dad doesn't try to power through any unnecessary pain, or lose sleep due to discomfort.

 Even when the initial recovery period ends, it's likely that your dad will require further support with regular meals and assistance with household tasks.
-This can cause a problem for family members who have taken time off work to act as a caregiver, but can’t afford to continue to do so.
-In such circumstances, hiring a Home Care company can be of great benefit to both your dad, and yourself, too.
+This can cause a problem for family members who have taken time off work to act as a caregiver but can’t afford to continue to do so.
+In such circumstances, hiring a Home Care company can be of great benefit to both your dad and yourself, too.

 A Home Care Company Can Lend a Helping Hand

-A Home Care aide can come to your dad's home on a temporary basis, and help with all the day-to-day activities he is unable to take care of himself while he is recovering, including:
+A Home Care aide can come to your dad's home on a temporary basis and help with all the day-to-day activities he is unable to take care of himself while he is recovering, including: